realComlan/protargo/README.md

 # protargo: Experimentation on the dynamics of argumentation protocols

-Experimentation on the dynamics of argumentation protocols.
+#1.
+Context

 This project serves as the code for experimentation on various strategies used multiagent argumentation and their influence on the performance of the agents argumentation.

+#2.
+How to run the code

 To run the code, please do: